 Summerland is known for its stellar antique shopping along Ortega Hill Road and Lillie Avenue.
 Summerland Antique Collective offers a robust selection of thousands of pieces sourced by numerous dealers.
 Mary Suding Antiques carries a range of furniture, décor and garden items spanning antique and farmhouse to folk art and Mid-Century Modern.
 Interior designers also beeline to Summerland to shop at Garde, a showcase of furniture, art and textiles made by leading international makers.
 They also carry fine jewelry, fragrance and ceramics.
 Botanik is stocked with plants, interior accents and garden and home goods.
 Beach-friendly fashions can be found at Bikini Factory, Indian Summers and Bonita.

-Locals and visitors in the know make a point to visit Sacred Space, a tranquil oasis created by Summerland insiders Jack and Rose Herschorn.
-What they started as a retail shop carrying imported home and garden treasures evolved into a destination for the spiritually inclined—the fact that Oprah is a fan is a testament to the caliber of their unique offerings.
+Locals and visitors in the know make a point to visit Sacred Space, a tranquil oasis in the heart of Summerland.
+What started as a retail shop carrying imported home and garden treasures evolved into a breathtaking destination for the spiritually inclined—the fact that Oprah is a fan is a testament to the caliber of its unique offerings.